-Jaipur is approximately 260 kilometers (160 miles) southwest of Delhi.
-Travel time is about four hours.
-Jaipur is also about four hours from Agra in Uttar Pradesh.
+Jaipur is located approximately 260 kilometers (160 miles) southwest of Delhi.
+Travel time by road is about four hours.
+Jaipur is also about four hours from Agra in Uttar Pradesh, and you can stop at Chand Baori step well in Abhaneri village along the way.

 Jaipur is well-connected to the rest of India.
 It has a domestic airport with frequent flights to and from Delhi, and other major cities.
 Indian Railways "super fast" train services operate along the route and it's possible to reach Jaipur in under five hours from Delhi.
 Here are the best trains from Delhi to Jaipur.
 The bus is another option, and you'll find services to and from many destinations.
 A useful website for checking out bus timetables is that of the Rajasthan State Road Transport Corporation.